Skip to content

 Key features include:

-• Network device health monitoring: Tracks device uptime, CPU and memory usage, power supply status, temperature sensors, fan states, and other metrics intended for maintaining hardware performance.
+• Device health monitoring: Tracks availability, uptime, CPU and memory usage, power supply status, temperature sensors, and fan states.

 8 Network Monitoring Tools to Know in 2025